tramitit/guides/en/austria/reorder_marriage_certificate.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Lost your marriage certificate?
-Learn how to reorder it, including required documents and using providers.
-Ensure legal compliance and accuracy in process.
+description: Learn how to reorder a lost or damaged marriage certificate.
+Follow our step-by-step guide to identify, apply, and receive a duplicate document.
 draft: false
-meta_title: 'Reorder Marriage Certificate: Procedure, Documents & Providers'
+meta_title: 'How to Reorder Your Marriage Certificate: A Comprehensive Guide'
-title: 'Reorder Marriage Certificate: Procedure, Documents & Providers'
+title: 'How to Reorder Your Marriage Certificate: A Comprehensive Guide'
 translationKey: austria-reorder_marriage_certificate
 ---

 ## Description
 ### What is it?